List of stretched cruise ships

 Cruise lines have opted to increase capacity by stretching their current ships.
-Known as lengthening, the process of enlarging a cruise ship usually includes cutting the ship in half and adding a new midsection, adding more cabins and public areas.
+Known as lengthening and Jumboization, the process of enlarging a cruise ship usually includes cutting the ship in half and adding a new midsection, adding more cabins and public areas.
 The first modern cruise ship to be stretched was Royal Caribbean Line's Song of Norway in 1977.